csyhuang/csyhuang.github.io/_posts/2020/2020-07-14-hn2016_falwa-release0.4.1.md

 If I have time, I would update the version on PYPI too:
 - Create the `dist/` directory and the installation files: `python3 setup.py sdist bdist_wheel`
-- Upload the package: `python3 -m twine upload --repository testpypi dist/*`
+- Upload the package onto TestPyPI to test deployment: `python3 -m twine upload --repository testpypi dist/*`
+- Deploy the package onto PyPI for real: `python3 -m twine upload dist/*`